oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

-[`204 No Content`](#sec_ResponseCode204NoContent)` `in which case it MAY include a [`Preference-Applied`](#sec_HeaderPreferenceApplied)` `response header containing the
+[`204 No Content`](#sec_ResponseCode204NoContent)` `in which case it MAY include a [`Preference-Applied`](#sec_HeaderPreferenceApplied)` `response header containing the `return=minimal `preference.
-`return=minimal `preference[.]{style="font-family:\"Calibri\",sans-serif"}

-A preference of[
-]{style="font-family:\"Calibri\",sans-serif"}`return=representation`
-requests that the service invokes the request and returns the modified resource.
+A preference of `return=representation` requests that the service invokes the request and returns the modified resource.
 The service MAY apply this preference by returning the representation of the successfully modified resource in the body of the response, formatted according to the rules specified for the requested [format](#sec_Formats)[.
 In this case the service]{.Hyperlink1} MAY include a [`Preference-Applied`](#sec_HeaderPreferenceApplied) response header containing the `return=representation` preference.